autosome-ru/human_legnet/README.md

 python core.py --model_dir <target dir to save the models checkpoint files> --data_path <experiment data tables used in study> --epoch_num <epochnum> --use_shift --reverse_augment
 ```

-Please use --help for more details regarding.
+Please use --help for more details regarding the command line parameters.

 This script was also used to test the impact of data augmentation on the model performance, e.g, adding --use_reverse_channel will add the respective channel to the input.